World Trade Center (film): Non-fictional characters

 David W. Karnes was born c.
 1958 and spent 23 years in the Marine Corps infantry.
-He left his accounting office at Deloitte and Touche in Wilton, Connecticut on September 11, 2001 soon after witnessing the attacks on television to assist in the rescue efforts.
+He left his accounting office at Deloitte and Touche in Wilton, Connecticut soon after witnessing the attacks on television to assist in the rescue efforts.
 Karnes spent nine days at the site before returning to his office.
 He then reenlisted in the Marine Corps Reserve and went on to serve in the Philippines and Iraq.
 He served for 17 months, including two tours of duty in Iraq.
 Karnes did not cooperate in the making of Stone's World Trade Center movie due to Stone's antipathy towards U.S. President George W. Bush.
 Some critics took issue with the portrayal in the film.
 Rebecca Liss of Slate magazine observed, "The film seems to overplay his zeal without conveying his motivations and reasoning."
 It notes he is unfairly portrayed as "a robotic soldier of Christ—a little wacky and simplistic."

 Jason Thomas was born c.
 1974 and was dropping his daughter off at the home of his mother on Long Island when she told him about the attacks.
 Despite having left active duty in August 2001, Thomas drove to Manhattan to assist in the rescue efforts, telling the Associated Press: "Someone needed help.
 It didn't matter who.
 I didn't even have a plan.
 But I have all this training as a Marine, and all I could think was, 'My city is in need.'"
 As of 2013, Thomas is serving in the United States Air Force as a medical technician.
 His portrayal by a white actor in the film generated controversy, although the producers claimed that they were unaware that the real Thomas was black until they had already started filming.
 On February 11, 2007, Extreme Makeover: Home Edition aired a special two-hour episode about Thomas and his family.
 Following the attacks, Thomas and his wife had moved their four children from New York to Columbus, Ohio.
 The house they bought began to deteriorate and the show intervened to help them.
 On September 2, 2013, Channel 4 broadcast The Lost Hero of 9/11 which detailed Thomas's involvement in the rescue operation following the collapse of both towers.
 As of 2018, Thomas was living in Columbus with his wife Kirsti and their children.
 He worked as an officer for the Ohio Supreme Court.
 Thomas is in 15 Septembers Later which has appeared on the History Channel.